Glendale Auto Accident Attorneys

-If you have been injured in an auto accident that was not your fault, it is vital that you know your rights before you speak with the insurance company.
+If you have been injured in an auto accident that was not your fault, whether you were struck by a teen driver, delivery driver, or elderly driver, it is vital that you know your rights before you speak with the insurance company.
 The other driver’s insurance company does not want to pay the full costs of your injuries and will do everything it can to reduce the value of your claim.
 Instead of speaking to an adjuster on your own, reach out to a skilled Glendale car accident attorney at Aghabegian & Associates, PC.

 With over 40 years of combined experience, our firm is well-equipped to handle all types of automobile and motor vehicle accident claims.
 Whether you were injured as a driver, passenger, pedestrian, or biker, we can explain your rights and provide legal guidance with filing a claim against the other driver’s insurance policy.
 If you have uninsured or underinsured coverage, or were injured by a government employee, we can help you file against your own insurance and against the government.

 Our legal team can assist you if you were injured in a:

 - Trucking accident

 - Hit-and-run/uninsured motorist accident